jbulin/jbulin.github.io/teaching/spring/nopt059/index.md

 * [Webpage of the tutorial](https://ktiml.mff.cuni.cz/~fink/teaching/) (taught by Jirka Fink)
 * [This course in the SIS](https://is.cuni.cz/studium/eng/predmety/index.php?do=predmet&kod=NOPT059)
-* [wolsey](https://onlinelibrary.wiley.com/doi/10.1002/9781119606475.oth1) The book __Laurence Wolsey, Integer programming, 2nd edition, Wiley 2020__ covers a majority of the course material
+* [wolsey](https://onlinelibrary.wiley.com/doi/10.1002/9781119606475.oth1) The book __Laurence Wolsey, Integer programming, 2nd edition, Wiley 2020__ covers a majority of the course material.
+* [lagrange](https://www.ens-lyon.fr/DI/wp-content/uploads/2012/01/LagrangianRelax.pdf) Lecture notes on Lagrangian relaxation.
-* [matousek](https://link.springer.com/book/10.1007/978-3-540-30717-4) If you need a referecne for basics of Linear programming theory, you can refer to, for example, __Jiří Matoušek, Bernd Gärtner, Understanding and Using Linear Programming, Springer 2007__
+* [matousek](https://link.springer.com/book/10.1007/978-3-540-30717-4) If you need a referecne for basics of Linear programming theory, you can refer to, for example, __Jiří Matoušek, Bernd Gärtner, Understanding and Using Linear Programming, Springer 2007__.

 ## Tentative schedule